alisyahbana/simpleblog/README.md

 - users can login/register
 - users can write/update blogs
 - users can read blogs
--users can comment on blogs
+- users can comment on blogs

+# Installation